Muck’s new Apex Pro Boots are the best thing to happen to my feet this winter. I just wish I were allowed to wear them.

 Just 10 minutes ago, as I was finishing this post, my wife was walking out the door to pick up the kids.
 “You can drive in those things?”
 I asked.
 “Oh yeah.
 They’re super-flexible at the ankle,” she said.
 I’ll admit it sounds like a load of horse shit, but that’s exactly what she said.

 The one downside to these boots is the hefty price tag.
 At $265, they’re an investment.
+But I recently looked online, and they are marked down to $150 (only if they have your size).
 If you live where snow and ice stick around for a few months, and you like it that way, then I’d recommend trying on a pair.
 Muck doesn’t make a women’s version of the 16-inch Apex Pro, but I’m not sure that matters to my wife.
 She shoveled the driveway once already this season.
 And that is worth its weight in gold.

 - Tested size 9: true to size